Skip to content

 The manuscript querying phase.

 You’ve been slaving for months, maybe years, on your manuscript.
-You’ve read about belonging to a critique group to help hone your work and took the advice to heart.
+You’ve read about belonging to a critique group to help hone your work, and you’ve taken the advice to heart.
 You have also listened to the advice about submitting your manuscript to an editor after your critique group is done with it, and after you’ve meticulously self-edited it.
 Now, you’re ready to begin submissions.

-While some authors choose to send queries to a publisher or an agent, there is no reason to choose, send queries off to both.
+While some authors choose to send queries to a publisher or an agent, there is no reason to choose; send queries to both.
 But, there are a few steps you need to be aware of before you actually start submitting:

 1. First Impressions